Supasheet.

 Showing Comments in the UI

-There's no metadata to configure — a Comments link appears automatically in a record's actions menu (/$schema/resource/$resource/$resourceId/comment) for any user holding desk.tasks:comment.
-Granting the permission is the only setup required.
+There's no metadata to configure — a Comments link appears automatically in a record's actions menu (/$schema/resource/$resource/$resourceId/comment) for any user whose role can SELECT the underlying table.

-Users with desk.tasks:comment can browse the thread, post new comments, and edit / delete their own.
+Anyone who can read desk.tasks can browse its comment thread, post new comments, and edit / delete their own.

-Don't confuse this with the tabs metadata field described in Metadata — that field only filters which related-table tabs appear on the detail page (foreign key relationships).
-Comments and the audit log are separate, permission-gated pages, not metadata-configured tabs.
+Don't confuse this with the detail.tabs metadata field described in Metadata — that field only filters which related-table tabs appear on the detail page (foreign key relationships).
+Comments and the audit log are separate, access-gated pages, not metadata-configured tabs.

 Reading from SQL